hashicorp/nomad/website/source/guides/node-draining.html.md

 ## Configuring How Jobs are Migrated

 In Nomad 0.8 a [`migrate`][migrate] stanza was added to jobs to allow control over how allocations for a job are migrated off of a draining node.
-For example for a job that runs a web service and has a Consul health check:
+Below is an example job that runs a web service and has a Consul health check:

 ```hcl
 job "webapp" {